SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Grabbing-Screenshots-in-ARFoundation.md

 For our sample, we will implement the UnLit shader by caching the Shader instance to avoid calling "Find" every time we need to place a screenshot.
 It isn't very often, but you should get in the habit of caching "anything" that needs a "Find" function wherever possible.

-Final update to the Screenshot code is as follows:
+Ths final update to the Screenshot code is as follows:

 ```csharp
 using UnityEngine;